reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 `Access to XMLHttpRequest at 'http://localhost:8000/orders' from origin 'http://localhost:9000' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.`

 The error displayed in the browser console is accompanied by an error "reason" message.
 The reason message can differ across browsers depending on the implementation.
-To get an idea of the reason behind CORS errors, we can check the error [reason messages for Firefox browser](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors#cors_error_messages).
+To get an idea of some reasons behind CORS errors, we can check the error [reason messages for Firefox browser](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors#cors_error_messages).

 ### Type of CORS Requests Sent By Browser